Need to restart highways construction on war footing: Nitin Gadkari

 Claiming that livelihood of about 1 crore truckers was in peril due to the lockdown, transporters had demanded an immediate relief package for the sector.

-The outbreak of coronavirus pandemic and the resultant lockdown has led to idling of more than 90 per cent of about 1 crore truckers, they have said.
+The outbreak of coronavirus pandemic and the resultant lockdown has led to the idling of more than 90 per cent of about 1 crore truckers, they have said.

 More than 4 lakh truckers with goods under non-essential categories are still stranded across India, while goods worth about Rs 40,000 crore are lying in vehicles in the absence of unloading mechanism as well as reluctance on part of godowns, owners and others, the All India Motor Transport Congress (AIMTC) has said.